dkornai/SSD-in-Neurons/biological_parameters.md

 -> Outflow rate is ~1.2/day.
 If the soma is represented by multiple nodes, outflow rate must be adjusted upwards

 at the axonic terminal, a stable population of 350 mt is maintained with an inflow if 180 mt/day and an outflow of 90 mt/day ([Imaging axonal transport of mitochondria in vivo](https://doi.org/10.1038/nmeth1055))

+# interplay of death rates and transport speeds in the non-terminal regions of the arbor

+typical mt trafficking speed is 0.65 μm/sec -> ~56000 μm/day

+motile fraction is 0.25 -> effective averge speed is ~14000 μm/day

+**Death rates at intermediate nodes should be representative of the amount of time it takes for mt to travel there**

+e.g. death rate at a given node is death_rate*(edge_length/mt_transport_speed)